watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/zendesk-support/README.md

 Zendesk Support uses `Requests API` to manage tickets - you can find the documentation [here](https://developer.zendesk.com/api-reference/ticketing/tickets/ticket-requests).

+**IMPORTANT NOTE**: We do not yet support dynamic username population (which will allow different users to post information on the ticket).
+This means that this starter kit should currently be used for demo purposes only, since the ticketing operations will only be able to be performed in the perspective of a single user for whom the security credentals have been configured.

 ## Pre-Req: Getting Auth Keys and Configuring Your Server
 Zendesk requires you to have authentication in order to have fully functioning API endpoints.
 You will also need ensure a few settings are enabled in order to allow these API calls.